By: Jeremy Neisser

 What's the Benefits of a Well-Balanced Training Plan?

-For one, it will help you avoid injury by preventing you from overtraining.
+For one, it will help you avoid risk of injury by preventing you from overtraining.
 When you overtrain, your body becomes fatigued and is more susceptible to injury.

 A well-balanced training plan will also help you improve both your speed and endurance.
-As mentioned earlier, the best way to become a better runner is to vary your training and include both fast and slow runs in your routine.
+As mentioned earlier, the best way to become a better runner is to vary your training including your strength training and include both fast and slow runs in your routine.

-By doing this, you will challenge your body in different ways and make sure that you are prepared for anything on race day.
+By doing this, you will challenge your body in different ways and make sure that you are prepared for anything on race day and you are ready for your race pace.

 Finally, a well-balance training plan will keep you motivated and help you stay on track with your goals.
 When you have a variety of different workouts to choose from, it will be easier to stay consistent and avoid boredom or burnout.

-So, if you are looking to improve your running performance, the best thing you can do is follow a well-balanced training plan that includes both speed work and long runs.
+So, if you are looking to improve your running performance, the best thing you can do is follow a well-balanced training plan with a steady schedule of training runs that includes both speed work and long runs.
 With time and dedication, you will see great results and become a faster, stronger runner!

 So, don't be afraid to mix things up and include both fast and slow runs in your program.
 By doing so, you will become a faster, stronger runner in no time!